titoesteves/dev-news/README.md

-# rss-reader
+# Dev News

 <hr/>
-Rss-reader is a web application I created over a weekend.
+Dev New is a web application I created over a weekend.
 I wanted to create a site that has my favorite developer news articles.

 You can view the site at ["Dev News"](http://devnews.noip.me/)